karbachinsky/jquery-BlockScrollSlider/README.md

    - wrapperClass
    - changeSlideCallback

-Therea a fiew public methods you can call:
+There are several public methods you can call:
 ```javascript
 slider.getSlide(index);
 slider.scrollTo(index);